Franiac/TwitchLeecher/README.md

 - Very easy to use, no manual needed
 - Intuitive and stylish GUI
 - Up to 20 times faster download speed compared to direct download with FFMPEG
-- Browse your past broadcasts and highlights within the application
+- Browse your past broadcasts, uploads and highlights within the application
 - Search channels, VOD urls and VOD IDs
+- Sub-Only video download support
+- Audio-Only download support
 - Time Selection for VOD downloads
 - Queue multiple downloads
 - Specify default search parameters
+- Specify default download quality
 - Specify default download folders
 - Specify a filename template with wildcards for your downloads
 - Developed by an experienced Software Engineer